OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-134.md

 ## Psalm 134:2

-> Lift up your hands to the sanctuary
+> Raise your hands towards the holy place
-> And bless the Lord.
+> And offer praise to the Lord.

 ---

 ## Psalm 134:3

-> May the Lord bless you from Zion,
+> May the Lord, the Creator of heaven and earth, bless you from Zion.
-> He who made heaven and earth.